+It is 2009.
+Osama Bin Laden still has not been caught.
 You are the Executive Producer at the nightly news at a national network.

-A foreign correspondent calls to tell you she has a great anecdote for a story on the use of Satellite Phones by narco-terrorists: it turns out Juan Reyes Mejía González ("El Quique") a smuggler for the Gulf Cartel (CDG) uses one and the CIA and DEA have been listening in on the calls for a month, gathering information about the safehouse he uses on the U.S. side of the border.
-You assign a Washington, DC reporter to call the CIA for comment and within 15 minutes a very angry CIA Deputy Director in charge of field operations calls to order you not to run the story because you'll waste months of field agent work.
+A young reporter finds a fascinating story: a group of UCLA students in a geography course have conducted a statistical analysis of geo information data that predicts the most likely place where Osama Bin Laden is hiding out: the Parachnir area of northern Pakistan, including Abbottabad, where the Pakistani Military Academy is.
+Their professor has conducted past studies that turned out to be surprisingly accurate in predicting the location of other lost items and people.
+You assign a Washington, DC reporter to call the CIA for comment and within 15 minutes a very angry CIA Deputy Director in charge of field operations calls to order you not to run the story because you'll waste months of field agent work in Northern Pakistan.
 You explain that if your reporter found out about it, it's obviously not very secret.
 And that itself is a story.
+In fact, the student work was published in a prestigious science journal already.
 You both say regrettable things and then he threatens to have you jailed if you air the story.

-VOTE: Can the CIA and DEA stop you from airing the story?
+VOTE: Can the CIA go to court and ston you from